 - 200 g tinned coconut milk the thick part - see note below recipe

 - 150 g dark chocolate

-Once cold, place a piece of greaseproof paper onto a work surface and sprinkle with icing sugar
+Once the cake has cooked remove it from the oven, place a piece of greaseproof paper onto a work surface and sprinkle with icing sugar

 To get the thickest part of the coconut milk, place the tin in the fridge over night.
 Pour off the coconut water and use in a smoothie or other recipe and use the thick part for this recipe.